-(Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Tests) Saturday, October 14, 2017 8:00 a.m. at each high school.
+(Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Tests) October 16, 2019 at each high school.

 Registration information is distributed to all juniors in U.S. History classes.
 Sophomores in advanced math are also given registration information.
 However, only juniors will be considered for Merit Scholarships.